maximum80/rikkyo/presentation/slide.md

 <!-- .slide: data-background-image="https://static1.squarespace.com/static/53527f27e4b07854cfc3c1bf/t/5898276429687ff9f4d2aa71/1486366577166/eikaiwanow" -->
 I need experience.
-Note: When I look around there are many students who might have a great experience, and looks smart.
+Note: When I look around, there are many students who might have a great experience, and looks smart.
 So I realized I'm not on the start line yet.
 So I decided to quit job hunting activity, and decided to find more practical internship.

 <!-- .slide: data-background-image="assets/images/givery_start.jpg" -->
 ### Start internship in Givery
 - 5 employees<!-- .element: class="fragment" data-fragment-index="2" -->
 - No job offer<!-- .element: class="fragment" data-fragment-index="3" -->
-Note: Only 5 employees, small office, but I was really excited because I can do everything.
+Note: I was lucky I found Givery that hire internship, and allow me to build new business.
+So I dived into there.
+It was only 5 employees, small office, but I was really excited for me because I can do everything what I wanna try.
 I felt it might be higher risk that I don't have any practical experience before guraduation.

 <!-- .slide: data-background-image="assets/images/givery_start.jpg" -->
-- I started up a recruiting business "For Engineer"<!-- .element: class="fragment" data-fragment-index="2" -->
+- I started up a recruiting business "For engineer students"<!-- .element: class="fragment" data-fragment-index="2" -->
 - for people like me<!-- .element: class="fragment" data-fragment-index="3" -->
-Note: I believe that there are some people who have a same issues as me.
+Note: I regretted that I should have understand the value of programming, and learned programming more.
+So I believe that there are some people who have a same issues as me.

 ### First